adiredri/Deep-Learning-Project/MileStone3/README.md

 ---

-## Configuration 1 - Transfer Learning
+## Configuration 1 - Transfer Learning with ResNet-50

 We fine-tuned a ResNet-50 model pre-trained on ImageNet to classify the 196 car categories.
 This configuration tested the power of transfer learning in adapting general-purpose features to a fine-grained classification task.